 Accounts Receivable Financing

-There are a variety of lenders, both bank and non-bank, that provide AR financing for the purposes of working capital.
+There are a variety of lenders, both bank and non-bank, that provide accounts receivable financing, AR financing, for the purposes of working capital.
 Typical receivables financing terms include:

 Favorable Interest Rates